tiian/tiian.github.io/lixa/performances/performances.md

 ### LIXA Performances Summary

-Even in the most severe condition (state server RPO=0ms), **LIXA can reach 800 transactions per second introducing a maximum latency of about 14 ms** considering 95% of the total managed transactions.
+Even in the most severe condition (state server RPO=0ms), **LIXA can reach 800 transactions per second introducing a maximum latency of about 9 ms** considering 95% of the total managed transactions.
 If your environment requires more transactions per second you can horizontally scale the number of LIXA State Servers accordingly with your needs.

 ## Figures, Charts & Explanations

-In this section detailed figures are reported.
+In this section detailed figures are reported: all the charts put the *number of (client) threads* on the X axis to show the basic results collected during the tests.

 ### Medium Workload (slow RMs), RPO=0, Default Parameters